In this article, we dive into the ins and outs of the Shearwater Teric, a high-end dive computer that’s made quite the splash in the diving community.

 Are you looking for a dive computer but don’t know where to start?

-We’ve compiled this handy list of the best dive computers of 2020 to help you out!
+We’ve compiled this handy list of the best dive computers to help you out!

 Features and Functionality